 Our first indie game Curious Expedition had a extremely minimalistic game design document for the first year of working on it.

 Still looking to learn more about game design documents?
 How about checking out some classical game design document examples?
 Here are some of my favorite historic game design documents for famous games for you to get inspired by.
 Just keep in mind that most of these are a bit older and not representative of everything we learned about team productions in recent years.

-This blog post was originally posted in 2020 and has been updated.
+This blog post was originally posted in 2020 and was last updated in August 2023.